 Not only, Focusrite produces one of the best audio interfaces for electronic music production, but the majority of musicians seem to love its sound and features.
 Hip hop producers, music bands, drummers, singers, and composers choose it.

 Conclusion: Focusrite Scarlett 6i6 is probably the best value for money purchase of our list.
 It’s perfect for home recording studios; however, it can also stand decent in a semi-pro or even pro recording studio (DEADMAU5 uses one).
 The almost excellent reviews and the 25 years of audio excellence by Focusrite makes this purchase gold.

 |A/D resolution||24-bit / 96KHz|

-Check this out: There are also Focusrite audio interfaces with Thunderbolt connectivity.
+Check out more Focusrite audio interfaces with Thunderbolt connectivity.

 What is an audio interface used for?

 An audio interface is used to record high-quality sound with the lowest possible latency.
 All our choices with the best audio interface under 200 dollars include models by Focusrite, Steinberg, NI, and they will get the job done perfectly.

 Can I connect a mixer to an audio interface?